Owen Goodman: England

+Canada

+In April 2022, Goodman accepted a call-up to the Canada under-20 team for two friendlies against Costa Rica.

 In August 2025, Canada's coach Jesse Marsch announced that Goodman was not eligible for Canada's national team, despite their efforts to meet eligibility requirements.
 However, Goodman had begun pursuing Canadian citizenship earlier that year in March, hiring a lawyer to advance his case, and later declined an approach from Nigeria while awaiting a decision.

-After completing the citizenship process in October 2025, he travelled to Toronto to take his citizenship oath and was subsequently named in Canada's squad for the November 2025 international window for a pair of friendlies.
+After completing the citizenship process in October 2025, he travelled to Toronto to take his citizenship oath and was subsequently named in Canada's squad for the November 2025 international window for a pair of friendlies against Ecuador and Venezuela.

+In May 2026, Goodman was named in Canada's squad for the 2026 FIFA World Cup.

 Personal life

 Goodman has an English father and a Nigerian mother.
-He became a Canadian citizen in October 2025.